DaleOrders/AWS-Study-Notes/README.md

 A VPC is within 1 account and 1 region which makes it regionally resilient.
 A VPC is private and isolated until decided otherwise.

 One default VPC per region.
+Default VPC can be deleted and recreated if you want.
 Can have many custom VPCs which are all private by default.

 #### 1.2.4.1.
 Default VPC Facts